alfonsogarciaj/alfonsogarciaj/README.md

     <samp>
         <p>Estudios</p>

-- [ ] Desarrollo de Aplicaciones Multiplataforma // This is pending
+- [ ] Desarrollo de Aplicaciones Web // This is pending
 - [ ] Curso Ciberseguridad // This is pending
         </p>